JaVaWa/PHP-MBTiles-Server/README.md

 ### About

 An extremely simple PHP script for extracting images from an [MBTiles](https://github.com/mapbox/mbtiles-spec) sqlite database file.
 Examples for use with [Leaflet](http://leaflet.cloudmade.com/) and [OpenLayers](http://openlayers.org/) included.

+Two scripts are provided: one to extract the images from the MBTiles database, and another one to extract UTFGrid data.

 Forked from https://github.com/bmcbride/PHP-MBTiles-Server

 ### Dependencies

 - [PHP with PDO_SQLITE enabled](http://php.net/manual/en/ref.pdo-sqlite.php)

-### Limitations

-There are two scripts: one to extract the images from the MBTiles database, and another one to extract UTFGrid data.

 ### Note